 In January 2021, I joined the 'Department of Network and Data Science' at Central European University (CEU) in Vienna, Austria.
 My postdoc research is part of the SoBigData++ project, and it lies at the intersection between network science, human mobility and social sciences.
-In particular, we are interested in predicting socio-economic status from multimodal data (e.g., satellite images, street view images, mobility networks, social networks, etc.).
+In particular, we are interested in predicting socio-economic status from multimodal data (e.g., satellite images, mobility networks, infrastructure, population, etc.).
 I'm working with Márton Karsai and János Kertész.

 Previously, I was a research assistant at the Computational Social Science department at GESIS.
 During this time, I worked on my Ph.D. where I investigated the effects of network structure on ranking, network inference, and human navigation.
 I worked together with my supervisors Claudia Wagner and Markus Strohmaier, and colleagues Fariba Karimi, Florian Lemmerich and Philipp Singer.

 My research interests lie at the intersection between Computational Social Science, Network Science and Applied Machine Learning.

 The influence of edge formation in ranking: Despite treating individuals equally, ranking algorithms do not guarantee a fair distribution of opportunities among minorities.
 This motivated me to study when ranking algorithms reinforce inequalities in directed social networks.
 My approach is to unveil the social mechanisms that can explain inequalities such as skewed distributions and unfair representation of minorities in top ranks using PageRank and Who-To-Follow.
 My results shed light on the role played by minorities to reduce inequalities without algorithmic intervention in recommender systems. [research]